ya-shuvo30/brightlife-typescript-app/README.md

 Copyright © 2024 Bright Life Bangladesh Ltd. (IT & Tech Department).
 All Rights Reserved.

 This project is proprietary and confidential.
-Unauthorized copying, distribution, or use of this software, via any medium, is strictly prohibited.
+Unauthorized copying, distribution, or use of this software, via any medium, is strictly prohibited.So,don't use it  directly for your work